redcodemohammed/mtagbot/README.md

 ## How to use some commands

 ### /adduser
-Use this command to add new users to the tag list, by replying to thier message or by adding thier usernames after the command.
+Use this command to add new users to the tag list, by replying to their message or by adding their usernames after the command.
 #### example
 ```
 /adduser @redcode9000 @mohammed92001
 ```

 ### /removeuser
-Use this command to remove users from the tag list, by replying to thier message or by adding thier usernames after the command.
+Use this command to remove users from the tag list, by replying to their message or by adding their usernames after the command.
 #### example
 ```
 /removeuser @redcode9000 @mohammed92001